 According to the Social Security Administration, four changes beginning in the late 19th century helped abolish the economic security policies of the time: the Industrial Revolution, America’s urbanization, the vanishing extended family and a longer life expectancy.

 Prior to the Industrial Revolution, many people were farmers and managed to support themselves during hard times, and extended family often lived together on family farms and cared for one another as they aged or struggled.

 The Industrial Revolution, however, enticed people to flock to cities for jobs that were often threatened by layoffs and recession, leaving many without a way to support themselves if they lost their job.
 The urbanization of American also found many people leaving their extended family behind to fend for themselves.

 As sanitary and general conditions in America improved, the life expectancy of its citizens did, too.
-When more and more people grew older, many were unable to work or became sick yet still required care.
+When more and more people grew older, many were unable to work or became sick and required care.